Many projects involve multiple researchers working together. There are three ways that NVivo allows you to manage collaborative work:

-When you first start NVivo, you are prompted to set up your default NVivo user profile.
-When you work in a project, this user profile is used to create your project user profile.
+When you install NVivo you are prompted to set up an NVivo user profile.
+When you work in a project, this becomes your project user profile.
 If each team member accesses the project using their own user profile, you can monitor the work done by different team members.
+User profiles

-If you change your default NVivo user profile, the next time you work in your project, a new project user profile will be created.
-Work you do from this point onwards will be associated with the new project user profile.
+If you change your default NVivo user profile, the next time you work in a project a new project user profile is created.
+All future work is associated with the new profile.

-If you accidentally create two separate profiles in your project, you can merge the two user profiles, by removing one of the project user profiles and assigning all associated project content to the other user.
+If you accidentally create two profiles in a project, you can merge them by removing one and assigning all associated content to the other user.

-Each team member can create their own user profile and should ensure they use the correct user profile whenever they access the project.
-When a team member opens the project, they can check to see which user profile is currently in use.
-If they are not using the correct user profile, they can switch user profiles without closing the project.
+Each team member can create their own user profile and should ensure they use the correct one whenever they access the project.
+NVivo allows users to switch user profiles without closing the project.

-You can also turn on the automatic prompt for user option, so that team members are prompted to enter their user account whenever they launch NVivo.
-When one team member finishes working with the project, they should exit NVivo, so that the next user is forced to launch NVivo and will be prompted to enter their user profile.
+You can also turn on the prompt for user option, to prompt users to select their user profile whenever NVivo is lauched.
+When one team member finishes working with a project, they should exit NVivo so that the next user is forced to launch NVivo and is prompted to enter their user profile.

-NOTE In NVivo Collaboration Server projects, project user profiles are based on the user account used to login to the computer.
+NOTE In NVivo Collaboration Server projects, the computer's operating system user profiles are used.
 If team members share a computer user account, you cannot track their work individually.